PrairieLearn/PrairieLearn/doc/installing.md

     docker pull prairielearn/prairielearn

 After this, run PrairieLearn using the same commands as above.

+### Running Commands in Docker

+If needed, you can run the container with a different command:

+    docker run -it --rm -p 3000:3000 -v /path/to/course:/course prairielearn/prairielearn COMMAND

+This can be used to, e.g., run scripts distributed with PrairieLearn.

 ## Method 2: Docker with local copy of PrairieLearn